Single polls about gay marriage (a.k.a.

 - By gender: Between 2001 and 2017 support has increased from:

 - 32% to 60% among Men.

-Link detected between the legalization of gay marriages and suicide attempts among LGBT adolescents in the U.S.:
+A link between the legalization of gay marriages and reduced suicide attempts among LGBT adolescents in the U.S.:

 Among U.S. youth, ages 15 to 24, suicide is the third most common cause of death, after fatal injuries and homicides.
 LGBT youth commit suicide at about four times the rate of heterosexual youth.
 4